sanjaikumar-56/100DaysOfCode-DS-ML/README.md

 ### 🧩 Summary
 Dictionaries store data in key-value pairs and are mutable.
 They are useful for mapping relationships between data, such as storing student details, configurations, or object-like data in Python.

+## 🚀 Day 15 - Python Conditional Statements

+### 🔹 Topics Covered
+- if, elif, and else statements
+- Nested if statements
+- Comparison and logical conditions
+- Decision-making based on conditions

+### 🧩 Summary
+Conditional statements allow Python programs to make decisions and run code only when certain conditions are true.
+They are essential for logic control and flow in any program.